Corbin Building: Renovation

 The Corbin Building reopened in December 2012, with retail space returning to the ground floor.
 In 2015, the Corbin Building was designated a city landmark by the New York City Landmarks Preservation Commission.
-The coworking space WeWork leased space in the Corbin Building in 2016.
+The coworking firm WeWork leased space in the Corbin Building in 2016.

-Critical reception
+Reception

 The Real Estate Record and Guide described the Corbin Building in 1898 as "another example of profuse decoration of surfaces" by Kimball, besides his previous Our Saviour New York building.
 The Guide said that the surfaces, "together with the color of the terra cotta, produces effects at once agreeable and varied, and almost unattainable in any other material".
 Another critic in the Guide said that the building was "in many points highly successful, and at all points extremely interesting", although the unnamed critic disapproved of the facade's division into two horizontal sections, rather than into three such sections.
 Architectural critic Montgomery Schuyler also negatively viewed Kimball's division of the Corbin Building's facade into two sections.
 However, Schuyler said that the contrast between the brownstone base and the brick-and-terracotta upper stories helped unite the two sections, and also praised the Broadway pavilion "work[ing] out naturally and effectively into a tower".

 Modern critics have also praised the Corbin Building.
 Architectural writers Sarah Landau and Carl Condit wrote in 1996 that the building exhibited "fine detail and slablike proportions".
 David W. Dunlap of The New York Times wrote in 2003 that "the Corbin Building looks something like a Roman aqueduct with French Renaissance flourishes, arches over arches over arches".
 Dunlap stated at the time that most of the upper floors were intact while the ground floor had been significantly revised.
 After the demolition of other structures nearby in the early 20th century, the fifth edition of the AIA Guide to New York City (2010) called the Corbin Building "a slender book-end at the corner, with no books to hold up".
 The book described the upper-story arches as "asserting strong individuality above a tawdry commercial corner".